ethereum/EIPs/EIPS/DebtStandard.md

 ```
 ### Interest

-The Interest Standard is used in addition to the debt standard to represent interest bearing debt.
+The Interest Standard is used in addition to the debt standard to represent interest-bearing debt.
 #### Functions

 ##### amountTowardsPrincipal

-This function should return the amount of payments that have been made that has counted against the principal of the debt.
+This function should return the number of payments that have been made that has counted against the principal of the debt.

 ```
 function amountTowardsPrincipal() public returns (uint principal);